-- They may fully believe the things their shyness and insecurities tell them, and not think there's any hope of improving.
-For example, they may tell themselves, "I'm just bad with people.
+- They may fully believe the messages their shyness and insecurities tell them, and not think there's any hope of improving.
+For example, they may say to themselves, "I'm just bad with people.
 You either have it or you don't" or "There's no way I can just talk to people and then maybe ask them to hang out.
 That's crazy."
-Even if someone explains to them their beliefs aren't accurate, they still hold on them because they feel so true.
+Even if someone explains to them their beliefs aren't accurate they still hold on them because they feel so true.

 - So far in life their lack of social skills may not have cost them enough.
 For example, a young male who doesn't need a lot of friends, and who's content to spend his free time on the computer, isn't losing much by being awkward.
 In a few years he may realize he needs better people skills in order to get a girlfriend, and then be motivated to do something about it.

 - They may recognize they have some social problems, but they're ashamed of them.
 They'd rather try to hide them and save face even if that means losing out in the present.

 - They may realize they have some things they need to work on, but don't feel they're a priority at the moment.
 Maybe they're happy to keep the status quo going for another year or two.
 Trying to change would be too much work.